AI Procurement

 Dr. Cari Miller

 Founder, Principal, and Lead Researcher at The Center for Inclusive Change.
 She is recognized globally as one of 100 brilliant women in AI ethics and serves as the Vice Chair of the IEEE Working Group P3119, drafting an international consensus-based standard for AI procurement.
-She is also a doctoral candidate at Wilmington University, conducting research in AI governance and ethics.
+She is also a co-founder of the AI Procurement Lab and a senior researcher in AI governance and ethics.

 Gisele Waters, PhD.